eli-pavlov/vagrant-kubernetes-EZ/README.md

 ## :star2: About the Project
-The purpose of this project is do deploy a fully functional Kubernetes cluster using VirtualBox and Vagrant. </br>
+The purpose of this project is do deploy a fully functional Kubernetes cluster on a single machine using VirtualBox and Vagrant. </br>
-Create  customized Kubernetes cluster within minutes on your machine with one command only - "vagrant up".
+Create customized Kubernetes cluster within minutes using one command only - "vagrant up".